The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Four years after the experience with Katherine Shanney, they offered to work with another couple.
 They met and Shanna agreed.
 This time she gave birth to twins.

 “I think I needed something good to wash away the humiliating experience with Katherine,” Shanna says.
-“I had two wonderful surrogacy experiences, and one terrible.”
+“I had two wonderful experiences with surrogacy, and one terrible one.”

 Today, Shanna has her own barbershop.
 To the sound of a hair dryer, her clients discuss local and international gossip and often the conversation turns to family matters.

-“This is an age-old theme.
+“This is an eternal topic.
 Some are trying to get pregnant, others have just given birth.
-Some have lost a child, others say fatherhood is not for them,” says Shenna.
+Some have lost a child, others say fatherhood is not for them,” says Shanna.

 “Surrogacy is not for everyone.
-But if people are happy with it, we should not condemn their choice,” she says.
+But if people are happy with it, we shouldn’t judge their choice,” she says.

 Read also on ForumDaily: